kenlowrie/smd/docs/section/nshtml-doc.md

 @embed "[sys.imports]/html.md" esc="y"
 [terminal.wc_close]

 You can see a combination of syntaxes used in declaring the builtins for [smdhtml.b].
 Most are very simple, just the name and tag, others have a few have additional options.
 If you begin to examine other system builtin files, you will see more complex declarations.
-Let's look at helpers.md:

-[terminal.wc_open(t="Contents of html.md builtins")]
-@embed "[sys.imports]/helpers.md" esc="y"
-[terminal.wc_close]
+Remember **helpers.md** from the earlier chapter [link.ug_helpers.link]?

 Many times, you may find that taking a system provided builtin as a starting point, using **_inherit** to pick up all of its attributes, and then extending it by adding additional attributes or even changing the behavior by modifying an existing attribute is a great way to get exactly what you need.
 And this brings us to the end of [smdhtml.b].
 From here, spend some time experimenting with this namespace, and maybe try modifying existing or extending something to get a better feel for how they work.